John Fogerty: Personal life

 Fogerty has a granddaughter who has also appeared in online videos with him.

+In 2023, he bought a Hidden Hills estate from Sylvester Stallone for $17 million.

 Political views

 Fogerty is a lifelong liberal Democrat.
 In his lyrics, Fogerty has lampooned many Republicans, including Richard Nixon and Ronald Reagan.
 Fogerty participated in the Vote for Change tour in support of John Kerry's 2004 presidential bid against George W. Bush.
 In 2015, Fogerty threw his support behind Democratic presidential candidate Hillary Clinton, saying, "[L]iberals tend to have the little guy in mind."
 However, he also expressed a liking for Donald Trump's "rebelliousness" and the appearance that Trump "can't be bought" due to his vast wealth.

-Despite his personal views, Fogerty has attracted high-profile conservative fans, including Bush, Donald Trump, and Rush Limbaugh.
+Despite his personal views, Fogerty has attracted high-profile conservative fans, including Bush, Trump, and Rush Limbaugh.
 Trump frequently used "Fortunate Son" during his 2020 reelection campaign, prompting Fogerty to issue a cease-and-desist letter.
-During an episode of his radio show, Limbaugh expressed his love of Fogerty's music, saying:

-I love Creedence.
-I love Fogerty.
-He probably hates me.
-But I love John Fogerty.
-I just loved them.
-The talent they had.
-They were on one of those two- or three-year rolls where their creativity was limitless.
-It knew no bounds.